-Holds the Conllable interface, which is a marker interface to show that a class is a Conll object, such as a treebank, sentence, or token, and therefore has a conll method.
+The Conllable interface is a marker interface to show that a class is in the Conll object domain, such as a treebank (Conll in this library), sentence, or token, and therefore has a conll method.

 class pyconll.conllable.Conllable

 A Conllable mixin to indicate that the component can be converted into a CoNLL representation.